 Store your browned butter in a mason jar or any airtight container and keep it in the fridge.
 It will be good in the fridge for up to 2 weeks.

 You can also freeze your browned butter.
 I like to pour it into an ice cube tray and freeze little cubes of brown butter to throw into a hot pan when cooking, and add a little flavor boost.
-Just make sure you disperse those brown butter solids well before dividing up the butter.

 FAQ

 About 5-8 minutes, depending on the amount of butter you are browning and the temperature of your stovetop.
+It's best to trust the visual cues and smells to know when it is done, rather than relying on a timer.

 You can brown as much butter as you like at a time!
 Follow the recipe and compensate with 1 tablespoon extra liquid per cup of browned butter.

 The main reason for using browned butter is that it adds depth and a more complex flavor to your baked goods.
-The additional flavor that is gained from just one additional step is well worth the few extra minutes added on to the recipe time.
+The additional flavor that is gained from just one additional step is well worth the few extra minutes added to the recipe time.

 Recipe